LearnYouSomeComputer/Tools-For-Programming/10-Profiling.md

 - [Massif's Manual](http://valgrind.org/docs/manual/ms-manual.html)

-[^literal]: They're literally classes with rose-colored lenses.
+[^literal]: They're literally glasses with rose-colored lenses.
 It's not a metaphor or any such nonsense.
 [^io]: Input/Output
 [^movie]: Since we're talking about programs... not movies.
 [^all-day]: Otherwise we'll be waiting all day for callgrind to do its thing.
 [^g-pg]: Uh...
 T.D.A.
 2 is rated PG for Pretty Good.
 [^yay]: Yay!
+[^four]: 4 (four)
+[^stats]: Or if you really feel like being pedantic, you can throw a litany of statistical tests at it instead... but you probably only care about that if you're trying to do science.

 <!--  LocalWords:  profiler profilers gprof callgrind Rumpterfrabble
  -->